Buyer's FAQ

 All but the earliest Windows versions of Lahey/Fujitsu Fortran 95 are supported:

-• On Windows, a Lahey Fortran compiler package which includes Lahey/Fujitsu Fortran 95 (LF95) 5.7 or later is required.
-The early versions of LF95 (5.0-5.6) which relied on the old Phar Lap linker are no longer supported, as of v11.0.
+• On Windows, any Lahey Fortran compiler package which included Lahey/Fujitsu Fortran 95 (LF95) 5.7 or later is supported, i.e. any of LF95 5.7 or Lahey Fortran 7.0-7.9.
+The earliest versions of LF95 (5.0-5.6) which relied on the old Phar Lap linker are no longer supported, as of v11.0.

 Back to top